Govt raises cooking gas subsidy to Ujjwala beneficiaries to Rs 300 per cylinder

-New Delhi, Oct 4 (IANS) Eyeing assembly elections in five states and Lok Sabha polls just six months away, the government on Wednesday hiked the subsidy on cooking gas cylinders given under the Ujjwala scheme to Rs 300 per cylinder from the existing Rs 200.
+New Delhi: Eyeing assembly elections in five states and Lok Sabha polls just six months away, the government on Wednesday hiked the subsidy on cooking gas cylinders given under the Ujjwala scheme to Rs 300 per cylinder from the existing Rs 200.

 The decision was taken by the union cabinet, which met earlier in the day.